 Trucks parking blue sky

-Commercial trucking moves approximately 90 per cent of all consumer products and foodstuffs and almost two-thirds (by value) of Canada’s trade with the United States.
+Commercial trucking moves approximately 90 per cent of all consumer products and food and almost two-thirds (by value) of Canada’s trade with the United States.
 As a gateway community, supporting an efficient local trucking industry and effective goods movement is important in Surrey.

 Commercial Vehicle Enforcement Rules & Regulations